 Michael Roza.
 As co-chair to CSA’s Enterprise Architecture and Security-as-a-Service working groups, he's led numerous research projects and publications and has lent his time and expertise to numerous other working groups.
 His contributions to CSA culminated in his recognition as a 2020 Ron Knode Service Award recipient.
 He has served as lead author/contributor for 11 projects completed by CSA’s Internet of Things, Blockchain/Distributed Ledger, Top Threats, Cloud Control Matrix, Software-Defined Perimeter and Cyber Resiliency working groups.
 Michael is a risk, audit, control and compliance professional with 20-plus years of experience with organizations such as Bridgestone EMEA, Komatsu International, Mitsui Novus International, Johnson and Johnson Inc., and Baxter Inc. He has worked with several high-tech startups serving the network management and contact center software markets, in addition to disk manufacturing and radiological cancer treatment markets.
 He has held lead positions in SAP configuration and transformation teams, as well as SAP segregation of duties and IT general controls projects.
 Michael also served as secretary or observer for various committees and councils on internal audit, risk management, governance and risk, information security, and corporate social responsibility.
 He is a Certified Information Systems Auditor, Certified Public Accountant, and Certified Internal Auditor.
 He holds an AEMBA from Claremont College, Peter Drucker Center, and an MBA from De Paul University.

 Ronald Tse.
-Ron has served CSA in numerous capacities, including as a member of CSA's APAC Research Advisory and International Standardization councils.
+Ronald has served CSA in numerous capacities, including as a member of CSA's APAC Research Advisory and International Standardization Council.
 Additionally, he co-chairs the Open Certification Framework (OCF), SaaS Governance, and DevSecOps working groups.
-He is the founder and CEO of Ribose, where under his leadership the company has been consistently awarded the industry's highest cloud security ratings, including being the only organization to be triple assured by CSA: CSA STAR Attestation, CSA STAR Certification and CSA C-STAR Assessment.
+He is the founder and CEO of Ribose, where under his leadership the company has been consistently awarded the industry's highest cloud security ratings, including being the only organization to be triple assured by CSA: CSA STAR Attestation, CSA STAR Certification, and CSA C-STAR Assessment.
 He is Vice President and Director of External Relationships for CalConnect and a founding co-chair of several of its committees.
-He sits on the ECCMA Board of Directors, is a Certification Advisory Council Member for BSI, and a UN/CEFACT expert for the UN Economic Commission for Europe.
-Additionally, he is a Convener of ISO/TC 154/WG 5, and expert representative to numerous ISO committees for CalConnect, CSA, Hong Kong, China and Canada.
+He sits on the ECCMA Board of Directors, is a Certification Advisory Council Member for BSI Pacific, and a UN/CEFACT expert for the UN Economic Commission for Europe.
+Additionally, he is Convener of ISO/TC 154/WG 4 and ISO/TC 154/WG 5, and expert representative to numerous ISO committees for CSA, CalConnect, Canada, United States, and Hong Kong.
 He received CSA's Ron Knode Award in 2017, and is an IAPP Fellow of Information Privacy, a member of Sigma Xi, a CISSP-ISSAP, ISSMP, CSSLP, CAP, SSCP, CISA, CISM, CRISC, CGEIT, CIPP/US, CIPM, CIPT, PSM I-II-III, PSPO I-II, PSD and CCIE Emeritus #9650.
-He received his bachelor's degrees magna cum laude in Computer Science and Biology and a Master of Science in Computer Science from Brown University.
+He received his bachelor's degree magna cum laude in Computer Science and Biology and a Master of Science in Computer Science from Brown University.

 Onn Chee Wong.
 Onn Chee has served as co-chair for CSA’s APAC Research Advisory Council since 2018 and was chairman of the CSA Singapore Chapter in 2011.
 He is also a former member of the CSA’s International Standardization Council, and in 2014, he spoke at the CSA ASEAN & OWASP Summit in Bangkok.
 He serves in several capacities, including as managing director for Infotect Security, Chief Technology Officer for Resolvo Systems, and the Chief Executive Officer for Rajah & Tann Cybersecurity.
 His areas of expertise include information leakage protection, web/cloud security, and security strategy.
 He is a co-inventor of at least six international PCT patent rights, in addition to several US, EU, and Singapore patents.
 He is the Cloud Security Working Group Chair of the Security & Privacy Standards Technical Committee under IT Standards Committee in Singapore.
 He has also led the Singapore national delegation to ISO/IEC JTC 1/SC 27 meetings.
 He is a contributor to Singapore’s first technical reference on public computing services (TR 31:2012) and is a member of the working group that developed Singapore’s first national cloud security standard (SS 584:2013).